 Overall, Laga had 23 hits in his first taste of big-league action, including nine doubles and three home runs, in 88 at-bats for a .261 average.
 The future loomed bright for the young power hitter.
 Or so it seemed.

 Laga had high hopes for the 1983 season, but instead of establishing himself as a big-league run producer, he languished in Evansville, hitting a disappointing .231 with just 16 home runs in 355 at-bats.
 “My expectations were that I wanted to stay with the team,” Laga said.
-His slugging average was just .439 against International League pitching that year.
+His slugging average was just .439 against American Association pitching that year.
 “I’m sure that it affected my mindset to have broken the [Evansville] home run record one year, and gone up to the big leagues and done (all right), and then gotten sent back down.
 I’m sure that sometimes it was hard for me to focus.
 But I did understand the situation.
-At that point, the Tigers were a very competitive team and were trying to get where they ultimately were in 1984, which was a team with wire-to-wire great players.
-Darrell Evans was in front of me at first base, and he was a 40-home run guy in both leagues; he was certainly a great hitter.”
+At that point, the Tigers were a very competitive team and were trying to get where they ultimately were in 1984, which was a team with wire-to-wire great players.”

-Despite his disappointing performance at Evansville, Laga again received a September call-up, but this time got only 21 at-bats over 12 games.
+Despite his disappointing performance at Evansville, Laga again got some playing time late in the season, but this time got only 21 at-bats over 12 games.
 He did little to impress, producing just four singles, for a .190 average, while striking out nine times.

 Laga got married after the season, but little else changed for the aspiring power hitter in 1984.
 Once again unable to earn a spot on what would soon prove to be baseball’s best team, Laga left spring training with his ticket punched to Evansville for the third straight year.
-He was able to rebound with the bat, hitting .265 with 30 home runs and a .508 slugging percentage, but the logjam that had held him back in previous seasons was still there, and Laga remained in Triple-A until September.
+He was able to rebound with the bat, hitting .265 with 30 home runs and a .508 slugging percentage, but Laga remained in Triple-A until September.
 When he finally did join Sparky Anderson’s club, he saw action in just nine games, and of his six hits, four came off the bench in his only at-bat of that particular contest.
 His pinch-single on September 7 ignited a three-run 10th-inning rally against the Blue Jays in Exhibition Stadium.
 For Laga, it was emblematic of both his 6-for-11 cameo performance and the Tigers’ remarkable season.

 “I remember Alan Trammell getting real mad at me,” said Laga, who surprisingly didn’t receive a World Series ring for his efforts.
 “He was saying, ‘Hey, can we get this guy some more at-bats so we can get his batting average down?’
 He knew that when everybody looked at the stats for that year they were going to see: ‘Mike Laga .545.’
 He was kidding, of course, about not wanting to see my name above his, but it just happened that everything worked out for me with the at-bats I did get.
 I remember one time up, in Toronto, I got the crap jammed out of me but blooped the ball over the second baseman’s head for a base hit.
 Of course, everything went right for the whole team that year.
 To start out 35 and 5, and then crush everybody in the playoffs -- all the bounces went the right way and all the balls stayed fair for us; all the breaks happened in the Tigers’ favor that year.”